knnv-ar/astro-tut3-content-collections/README.md

 Build a Blog Tutorial Code

-1. Full-page navigation vs client-side routing (SPA mode)
+1. Pages vs Collections

     1.1.
 Test your knowledge

-2. Extending the blog tutorial with view transitions
+2. Extending the blog tutorial with content collections

     2.1.
 Upgrade dependencies

     2.2.
-Add the `<ViewTransitions />` router
+Create a collection for your blog posts

     2.3.
-Update scripts
+Generate pages from a collection

     2.4.
-Test your knowledge
+Replace Astro.glob() with getCollection()

-3. Customize Transition animations
+    2.5.
+Try it yourself - Update the query in the Tag Index page

-    3.1.
-Try it yourself - Make the navigation links slide in
+    2.6.
+Update any frontmatter values to match your schema

-    3.2 Force a full browser reload for some links
+    2.7.
+Update RSS function

 ---